AI Trail Analysis

 - Dogs must be on leash

-- No fires outside of established rings (if applicable)
+- No fires outside designated camping areas

 Nearby amenities⌄

-- Cove Mountain shelter (camping)
+- Cove Mountain Shelter (for AT thru-hikers/campers)